yandex-cloud/yc-solution-library-for-aws/Database replication/README.md

 ### AWS RDS for PostgreSQL
 1. You need create a new `Parameters group` and set value - "1" to parameter `rds.enable_logical_replication` and attach it to your database instance.
-You can find detailed instruction how to do that [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html).
+You can find detailed instruction how to create Parameters Group [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html).
 2. To establish replication you need to have same tables on read replica instance.
 For that you can use pgdump and restore or in our example just create the same empty table:
 `CREATE TABLE phone(phone VARCHAR(32), firstname VARCHAR(32), lastname VARCHAR(32);`
 3. Create subscription to the changes on origin database using your user credentials: